10 PYO cookie palette ideas. Which is the winner? Curious? Watch video!

 There is one caveat, however.
 The gel food color on a cookie is pretty concentrated.
 It will not taste good and also leaves the mouth stained.

-I am an Americolor person myself.
+I am an Americolor food color gel person myself.
 I love their bright and rich colors.
 This is not an affiliate link, but I purchase all of mine from Country Kitchen Sweet Art.
-The benefit of ordering through them is the shipping is $6.99 to free!
+The benefit of ordering through them is the shipping is $6.99 to free after $60.
 Not to mention they are a super company.
+Totally my go to for many items.

 Image of painting food gel and vodka right on cookie